 An Ecosystem in Jeopardy

 Among the concerns of mining so close to the largest wilderness area east of the Mississippi River is that hydrologic and water quality changes will damage the Okefenokee, as well as the St. Marys River that flows from its beautiful, placid waters.
 The Okefenokee is entirely rain-fed and relies on the structural function of Trail Ridge to maintain water levels.
-Unfortunately, Twin Pines’ models use minimal data to estimate the impacts and safety of their operations.
-They also fail to provide adequate information about how water will be managed and the impact withdrawals will have on the Floridan aquifer and the St. Marys River.
+Unfortunately, scientists worry that mining in this area of Trail Ridge will impact water quality and water levels in the swamp, increase fire in the swamp and surrounding farms and forests, destroy habitat, and impact tourism to the National Refuge.
+Twin Pines has failed to provide adequate models and information for how waste water will be managed and the impact withdrawals will have on the Floridan aquifer and the St. Marys River.

 You can help.

 The GA EPD has announced they will take public comments now, and a formal comment period will commence at a later date.
-OHM stands firm on our recommendation that the permit to mine 898 acres be denied.
-If the permit is not denied, Twin Pines is likely to continue applying for permits to mine more property beyond this demonstration site.
+OHM stands firm on our recommendation that the permit for the first phase of the mining activities be denied.

 The largest wilderness area east of the Mississippi